Best Outdoor Security Systems in 2026

 How SimpliSafe Monitors Homes Inside and Out

-We’ve mentioned the Active Guard feature several times, but here’s the catch: It requires a monitoring plan, and the plans that offer this feature start at $49.99 per month (Pro plan).
-This puts SimpliSafe in the same price range as ADT and Vivint.
-Moreover, that plan only gets you overnight protection.
-If you want 24/7 Active Guard Protection, the price increases to $79.99 per month, which is pretty pricey.
+We’ve mentioned the Active Guard feature several times, but here’s the catch: It requires at least a Pro monitoring plan.
+That plan costs $49.99 per month, while only providing overnight protection.
+If you want 24/7 Active Guard Protection, the cost jumps to $79.99 per month with the Pro Plus plan.

 FYI: We tested the Pro plan for a couple of months, and we think the overnight (between 8 p.m. and 6 a.m. local time) Active Guard Protection is enough for most homes.
 Keep in mind that the time limit applies to that feature in particular only; SimpliSafe will still monitor your other sensors and equipment 24/7 no matter which professionally monitored plan you end up with.